-Stuck with the kids or grandkids in a doctor's waiting room or an airport?
-Looking for an easy way to entertain them?
-If you have a deck of cards and the kids are old enough to recognize numbers, you have it made.
-There's no need to have special cards to play lots of old-fashioned favorites, as well as others that may be new to you.
-While you're at it, teach them basic card playing etiquette, too.
-Find more old-fashioned games for kids.
+If you're stuck with the kids or grandkids in a doctor's waiting room or an airport, you might be looking for an easy way to entertain them.
+If you have a deck of cards and the kids are old enough to recognize numbers, then you have a solution—play a simple card game.
+You don't need special cards to play some old-fashioned favorites, as well as others that may be new to you.
+While you're at it, teach the kids basic card-playing etiquette, too.

 01 of 13

-This is a two-person game, perfect for a grandparent and grandchild because it requires some thinking but not a lot of sophisticated strategies.
-Also, there is no score-keeping required.
+This is a two-person game that requires some thinking but not a lot of sophisticated strategies.
+Here's how to play:

 02 of 13